roy2477/Saz2Json/README.md

 - `saz_file_path` is the path to the .saz file that you wish to convert.
 - `output_folder` is the name of the target folder that will contain the JSON files (file per session).
 - `list of domains` _(optional)_ is a white list of domains that you want the script to digest.
-Make sure that you enters it as one argument - e.g. "['www.google.com', 'www.domain.com']".
+Make sure that you enter it as one argument - e.g. "['www.google.com', 'www.domain.com']".

 ## License